-If you’re interested in leveraging this powerful advertising technique, but unsure about where to begin, we’re here to provide you with all the information you need to launch your own intelligent geomarketing strategy.
+If you’re interested in leveraging this powerful advertising technique but are unsure about where to begin, we’re here to provide you with all the information you need to build a successful geomarketing strategy.
 Throughout this guide, we’ll address:

-Eager to learn more about geomarketing and how it can enhance your current marketing strategies?
+Eager to learn more about location-based targeting and how it can enhance your current marketing strategies?
 Let’s kick things off with a brief overview.

 What Is Geomarketing?

-Geomarketing is the practice of using location data to identify and serve marketing messages to a highly-targeted audience.
-Essentially, geomarketing allows you to better serve your audience by giving you an inside look into where they are, where they have been, and what kinds of products or services will appeal to their needs.
+Geomarketing is the practice of using location data to serve marketing messages to a highly targeted audience.
+Essentially, geomarketing allows you to better serve your audience by targeting them based on location-related factors, enabling you to tailor your marketing to the products or services that appeal to their needs.

 The core principle behind geomarketing is that “where you are is who you are.”
-In other words, where your customers live and spend their time can tell you a lot about them—including their purchasing intent.
+In other words, where your customers live and spend their time can tell you a lot about them—including their likely wants and needs.

-In terms of technology, geomarketing involves using specialized geomapping tools (such as the comprehensive mapping tools offered by Compact) to identify target audiences that meet a series of criteria.
-This enables you to catch customers who are in an opportune location or are part of an opportune audience more likely to respond well to your advertising campaign.
+In terms of technology, geomarketing involves using location-based data to identify target audiences that work, live, or vacation in a specific location.
+This enables you to catch customers who are, based on their location, more likely to respond well to your advertising campaign.

 Geomarketing Variations